 An acknowledgment section may be presented after the conclusion if desired.
 Individuals or units other than authors who were of direct help in work could be acknowledged by a brief statement following the text.

 L. REFERENCE FORMATTING

 There are strict requirements on reference formatting at the submission stage.
 The author should be preparing references according to the following examples, and the reference style should be consistent where applicable, author(s) name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter, and the pagination must be present.
 Use of DOI is highly encouraged.
 The reference style used by the journal will also be applied to the accepted article at the proof stage.
 Note that missing data will be highlighted at the proof stage for the author to correct.

 Citation in text

-Number the references (numbers should be in square brackets) in the reference list in the order to they appeared in the text.
-List of references indents 10 mm from the second line of each reference.
+Number the references (numbers should be in square brackets) in the reference list in the order in which they appeared in the text.
+The list of references indents 10 mm from the second line of each reference.
 Personal communications and unpublished data are not acceptable references.

 N. REFERENCES WRITING EXAMPLES

 K. Taylor, A. Post, T. B. Hoshizaki, and M. D. Gilchrist, “The effect of a novel impact management strategy on maximum principal strain for reconstructions of American football concussive events,” Proc.
 Inst.
 Mech.
 Eng.
 Part P J. Sport.
 Eng.
 Technol., vol. 233, no. 4, pp. 503–513, 2019, doi: 10.1177/1754337119857434.